marymarkart/CMPE131-02-Team5/meetings.md

   - Adrien: Worked on settng up the database with the account and user information
   - Rishi: Researched methods to present user information from the database

-- Both members reviewed the examples for functional requirements and each made their own suggestions on seperate branches.
+- All members were able to meet together and discuss how the database was going to be implemented for the website.

 ### 2022-05-03 at 13:30
 - Kevin, Faith, Adrien, Rishi